barebox/barebox/Documentation/devel/fuzzing.rst

 Fuzzing
 ^^^^^^^

-Fuzzers can be run directly or by invoked the main barebox binary with the ``--fuzz`` option.
+Fuzzers can be run directly or by invoking the main barebox binary with the ``--fuzz`` option.
 The latter is mostly useful for debugging.

 Examples of running the fuzzers::